mendix/docs-site-test/content/en/docs/howto8/extensibility/build-javascript-actions/create-native-javascript-action.md

 Until this section, you have used a custom developer app to validate your application.
 When you want to distribute your app in the Google Play Store or Apple App Store, you have to make a build that includes the bundled Mendix app.

-For the full explanation on how to build, sign, and distribute your app to an app store see [Deploy Your First Mendix Native Mobile App with the Native Builder CLI](/howto8/mobile/deploying-native-app-cli) as well as the tutorial's subsequent sections.
+For the full explanation on how to build, sign, and distribute your app to an app store see [Deploy Your First Mendix Native Mobile App with the Native Builder CLI](/howto8/mobile/deploying-native-app-cli/) as well as the tutorial's subsequent sections.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 The Native Builder will locally run MxBuild.
 The output is a *bundles.js* file which will be packaged with your application.
 Therefore, any update on your Mendix model requires a new build.
 You are not building a development app that updates automatically.